-Many of us, including we at the Goethe-Institut, would like us to emerge from the pandemic with a different attitude to nature, one that values repair, protection, and care over exploitation and destruction and we are excited to launch a series of artworks and collaborations on this topic.
+Many people, including us at the Goethe-Institut, would like to emerge from the pandemic with a different attitude to nature - one that values repair and protection, and addresses global exploitation and destruction.
+We are excited to launch a series of artworks and collaborations on this topic.

-Following a competition in May by Discover South Kensington, the V&A, the Science Museum and the London Festival of Architecture, three different design teams will be invited to create innovative installations that will “un-pave” the way for introducing more biodiversity into the cultural district of South Kensington and support local eco-initiatives, such as the Royal Borough of Kensington & Chelsea’s Bee Superhighway.
-The installations under the name #SouthKenGreenTrail will be installed from July 19th on and will welcome visitors to explore and enjoy them throughout the summer and autumn just until the Great Exhibition Rood Festival, which will take place from October 9th to 15th.
+Following a competition in May hosted by Discover South Kensington, the V&A, the Science Museum, the Goethe-Institut and the London Festival of Architecture, three different design teams were invited to create innovative installations, to “un-pave” the way for introducing more biodiversity into the cultural district of South Kensington.
+It also aims to support eco-initiatives, such as the Royal Borough of Kensington & Chelsea’s Bee Superhighway.
+The installations under the name #SouthKenGreenTrail can be seen from the 23rd of July onward.
+Visitors are welcomed to explore and enjoy them throughout the Summer and Autumn until the Great Exhibition Rood Festival, which will take place from the 9th until the 15th of October.

 #rediscoversouthken #goinggreen #SouthKenGreenTrail